urbanairship/ruby-library/docs/sms.rst

 Opt-Out of SMS Messages
 -----------------------

-Opting out of SMS messaging requires a sender key and a MSISDN key to be set.
+Opting out of SMS messaging requires a sender and a MSISDN to be set.

 .. code-block:: ruby